 The Group's energy consumption mainly comes from the purchased electricity and steam.
 For energy conservation, we have implemented various energy-saving strategies.
 For example, unnecessary electrical appliances are switched off when they are not in use.
 We choose to use energy-saving equipment for manufacturing activities and reduce obsolete equipment with high-energy consumption.
 Regular maintenance on all electrical appliances is carried out to reduce energy consumption.
-The increase in the total energy consumption in 2021 was mainly attributable to the increase in the revenue generated from Lithium Ion Motive Battery Business during the year.
-The Group has set inclusive total energy consumption reduction target by 10% by 2025.
+The increase in the total energy consumption in 2023 was mainly due to the increase in the production volume of Lithium Ion Motive Battery Business during the reporting period.
+The Group has set inclusive total energy consumption reduction target by 10% by 2025 as compared with 2020.
 During the reporting period, the consumption of energy from our operation was summarised as follows: